edsu/fondz/README.md

 Install
 -------

-On Ubuntu you should be able to install fondz by running `scripts/install`.
+On Ubuntu you should be able to install fondz by running:

+    sudo scripts/install

 If you are on OSX or Windows you should be able to read the install script and figure out what you need to install and put in your PATH.